sajjadGG/book-python/intermediate/type-annotation/package-mypyc.rst

 changes, but this can get tedious, especially if you have a lot of code.
 Instead, you can do most development in interpreted mode.
-This development workflow has worked smoothly for developing mypy and mypyc (often we forget that we aren’t working on a vanilla Python project):
+This development workflow has worked smoothly for developing mypy and mypyc (often we forget that we aren't working on a vanilla Python project):

 * During development, use interpreted mode.
 This gives you a fast edit-run cycle.